Panzanella is a rustic Italian bread salad. Simple ingredients are combined in a classic Italian fashion to create something extraordinary.

 The term probably comes from the combination of old Italian words “pan” (bread) and “zanella” (small bowl).

 Panzanella does not store well in the fridge due to the wet bread, tomatoes, and vinegar.
-Our advice is to keep it for max up to half a day.
+Our advice is to keep it for up to a day at most.

 Can Panzanella be made ahead of time?